 The Conservation Commission, a seven member volunteer board, was established under the authority of the Conservation Commission Act of 1957 to protect the community’s natural resources and to acquire lands for conservation and passive recreation.
 Currently, the Commission owns approximately 600 acres of land in town which will remain protected as conservation land in perpetuity.
 The Commission’s other primary responsibility is to administer the Massachusetts Wetlands Protection Act (M.G.L. c.131 §40), a law which protects wetlands and the public interests they serve, including flood control, prevention of pollution and storm damage, and protection of public and private water supplies, groundwater supply, fisheries, land containing shellfish, and wildlife habitat.
 In administering the Act, the Commission reviews proposed activities within wetland resource areas and buffer zones in accordance with the Wetland Protection Act Regulations (310 CMR 10.00) to ensure that these activities will not alter wetland resources and the public interests they provide.

-The Conservation Commission also manages Falls Pond and Whitings Pond, acquired by the Town in the 1960’s for recreation and flood control purposes.
+The Conservation Commission also manages Falls Pond and Whitings Pond, both acquired by the Town in the 1960’s for recreation and flood control purposes.
 The public beaches at Barbara Road (the Joseph F. Zaino Memorial Conservation and Recreation Area) and Broadway Extension (the Dr. Robert Fitzgerald Conservation Area) are operated by the Park and Recreation Department from July to August and are open to North Attleboro residents.
 Both ponds are stocked by DCR in the early spring and fall and there are state boat ramps for pond access.
 The dams at both ponds (upper Falls and Whitings) are also controlled by the Commission in coordination with the Department of Public Works.